French cannon at Yorktown

 Source: Library of Congress, The marches of Lord Cornwallis in the Southern Provinces (by William Faden, 1787)

-Phillips sailed out of Portsmouth on April 18, 1781.
-He seized Williamsburg, then destroyed the Virginia State Navy base on the Chickahominy River.
-He crossed the James River and captured Petersburg, then destroyed the barracks at Chesterfield Court House and captured ships and supplies at Osborne's Landing.
-General Phillips raided Richmond again, this time destroying the cannon foundry at Westham upstream of the city.
+The British then destroyed the barracks at Chesterfield Court House and captured ships and supplies at Osborne's Landing.
+General Phillips raided Richmond again.
+He chose to avoid Lafayette's defenses, but destroyed the cannon foundry at Westham upstream of the city.10

 In April, Lieutenant General Charles Earl Cornwallis was in Wilmington, North Carolina, south of General Phillips.
-Cornwallis had marched north from Charleston, which the British had captured in 1780.
+Cornwallis had marched north from Charleston, which the British had captured in May 1780.
 He had arrived at Wilmington after a series of battles across the Carolinas in which the English won most engagements other than Kings Mountain on October 7, 1780 and Cowpens on January 17, 1781.
 However, the British army always lost soldiers and no reinforcements arrived from Charleston or New York.

 The battles drained Cornwallis' army without destroying the capacity of the Americans to maneuver in the Carolinas.
 General Nathanael Greene skillfully escaped being trapped as he retreated north from Cowpens.
+He raced for the Dan River.

 In early February 1781, Cornwallis thought he was in position to block Greene from crossing the Dan River.
 The British and their Hessian allies were at what is now Winston-Salem; Greene was at what is now Greensboro about 20 miles to the east.
 To reach fords of the upper Dan River that were shallow enough for an army to cross, Greene needed to march north - where Cornwallis could intercept him and force a major battle.